ITensor/website/docs/book/iqtensor_overview.md

 Using the block-sparse [[IQTensor|classes/iqtensor]] class makes conserving quantum numbers automatic for any tensor network algorithm.
-IQTensors have nearly the same interface as ITensors, so they are easy to use.
+IQTensors have nearly the same interface as ITensors, so they are straightforward to use.
+But the concepts behind IQTensors require some background understanding, which is the aim of the following chapters.

 <br/>
 <span style="float:left;"><img src="docs/arrowleft.png" class="icon">